eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- [TensorBoard, TensorFlow's visualization toolkit](https://www.tensorflow.org/tensorboard)
 	- https://databricks.com/tensorflow/visualisation
 + skill set:
-	- Ideal candidates have a strong background in one or more of the following fields: deep learning, machine learning, natural language processing, computer vision, or reinforcement learning.
-Additionally, applicants should have in-depth experience with one or more of text categorization, text summarization, information extraction, question answering, dialogue learning, machine translation, language and vision, image classification, image segmentation, or object detection.
+	- Ideal candidates have a strong background in one or more of the following fields: ***deep learning, machine learning, natural language processing, computer vision, or reinforcement learning***.
+Additionally, applicants should have in-depth experience with one or more of ***text categorization, text summarization, information extraction, question answering, dialogue learning, machine translation, language and vision, image classification, image segmentation, or object detection***.
 	- ***Candidates should have a strong publication record in top-tier conferences or journals (e.g. NIPS, ICML, ICLR, ACL, CVPR, KDD, PAMI, JMLR, TACL, IJCV).***
-	- In addition to their own research agenda, senior research scientists will have the opportunity to take on additional responsibilities leading project teams, mentoring interns, and advising junior research scientists.
+	- In addition to their own research agenda, senior research scientists will have the opportunity to take on additional responsibilities ***leading project teams, mentoring interns, and advising junior research scientists***.
 	- Participate in cutting edge research in machine intelligence and machine learning applications.
 	- Develop solutions for real world, large scale problems.
 	- Find and build ambitious, long-term research goals.
 	- As needed or desired, lead teams to deliver on more complex pure and applied research projects.
 	- ***Strong publication record in machine learning, NLP, computer vision, reinforcement learning, or optimization, especially at venues like NIPS, ICML, ICLR, ACL, and CVPR.***
 	- ***Experience with one or more deep learning libraries and platforms (e.g., TensorFlow, Caffe, Chainer or PyTorch).***
-		* Chainer: open-source deep learning framework
+		* ***Chainer: open-source deep learning framework***
 + skill set:
 	- Solid Machine Learning background and familiarity with standard speech processing and machine learning techniques
 	- Experience with one or more deep learning libraries and platforms (e.g., ***TensorFlow, Caffe, Chainer or PyTorch***).